jlab-hep/localdb-docs/docs/config.md

 ## DCS cfg

-- 'status': enabled/disabled to upload data
+- 'status' : enabled/disabled to upload data
-- 'key': DCS keyword (key list is written in the database config file `${HOME}/.yarr/localdb/database.json`)
+- 'key' : DCS keyword (key list is written in the database config file `${HOME}/.yarr/localdb/database.json`)
-- 'num': DCS data number (the combination of DCS keyword and this number specify the DCS data in data file)
+- 'num' : DCS data number (the combination of DCS keyword and this number specify the DCS data in data file)
-- 'description': The description of the DCS data
+- 'description' : The description of the DCS data
-- 'path': The path to DCS data file
+- 'path' : The path to DCS data file
-- 'mode': The mode of DCS setting (e.g. CV) (option)
+- 'mode' : The mode of DCS setting (e.g. CV) (option)
-- 'setting': DCS setting parameter (option)
+- 'setting' : DCS setting parameter (option)
-- 'chip': The chip name related with DCS data (option: if not specified this field, DCS data is stored associated with all chips tested in the specific scan)
+- 'chip' : The chip name related with DCS data (option: if not specified this field, DCS data is stored associated with all chips tested in the specific scan)

 ```json
 {